kslg/kg-shopify-demo-store/README.md

 ## Metafield Custom Product Attribute

-I added add custom product attributes using Shopify metafields and dynamic sources through the theme customizer - `no code editing required`.
+I added add custom product attributes using Shopify metafields and dynamic sources through the theme customiser - `no code editing required`.

 ### What Are Metafields?